alienarena/alienarena/docs/README.txt

 ALIEN ARENA and it's original content are a copyright of COR Entertainment, LLC.

 The source code of Alien Arena is Free Software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-Source code can be located at https://martianbackup.com
+Source code is located at https://svn.icculus.org/alienarena and https://github.com/alienarena/alienarena.

 The included TrueType fonts (FreeSans and FreeMono) are from the GNU FreeFont package (http://www.gnu.org/software/freefont/); they are free software distributed under the terms of the GNU General Public License version 3 (http://www.gnu.org/licenses/gpl.html).